Macrometacorp/docs/docs/search/views/create-search-views-nested.md

 }
 ```

-##

 There are two options for accessing the nested data.

-- Use the top-level field and set the includeAllFields parameter to true.
-When the view is created all sub-fields of the top-level field will be included.
-As previously stated, the default value is false.
+- Use the top-level field and set the `includeAllFields` parameter to `true`.
+Once created, the seach view will include all sub-fields of the top-level field.
   `"includeAllFields": true`
 - Set a path to the sub-field.
 The following example demonstrates how to set a path to the following nested field `topLevelField.subLevelField`.
   ```json